 So plenty of Hydra heads all round…

-But weirdly, Jessica Jones #10 by Brian Michael Bendis, Michael Gaydos and Matt Hollingsworth, along with all other Bendis books not crossing over with Secret Empire, yes has a Hydra logo taking up the full front page of the book and seems to predict or reflect Secret Empire scenes, such as that one in Secret Empire.
+But weirdly, Jessica Jones #10 by Brian Michael Bendis, Michael Gaydos and Matt Hollingsworth, along with all other Bendis books not crossing over with Secret Empire, yet has a Hydra logo taking up the full front page of the book and seems to predict or reflect Secret Empire scenes.

 So Bendis may be trying to stay out of Secret Empire.
 But it seems his books still want in.
 So Hydra heads whether he wants them or not.
 His own Hydra heads.